 The Frontier and Remote (FAR) codes are a new geographic definition that delineates frontier/remote areas in the U.S.

 Relatively little is known about rural hospice care.
 The objectives of this project are to review and describe what is already known about rural hospices and to perform initial quantitative analyses on available data to describe the: number of rural hospices and their use patterns (e.g., length of stay and utilization rates), rural residents to urban hospice utilization, and rural versus urban resident hospice utilization rates.
 For this project, rural is be subdivided into categories such as large rural, small rural, isolated small rural, and frontier.
 To supplement this information, qualitative information was obtained and integrated into the findings report.

 Use of Emergency Departments for Behavioral Health Related Care

 This project will study the prevalence of emergency department utilization for behavioral health diagnoses between rural and urban communities.

-Topics: Emergency medical services (EMS), Health services, Hospitals and clinics, Mental health
+Topics: Emergency medical services (EMS) and trauma, Health services, Hospitals and clinics, Mental and behavioral health

 Perspectives of Rural Hospice Directors

 Rural hospice care, as it is currently configured, is under pressure by a variety of factors (e.g., policy and regulation, economic and financial, and organizational and structural) which are reviewed in this document.
 However, a central core element of rural hospice remains the strong sense of community that is embodied in the system (i.e., typically a small non-profit arrangement) and design (i.e., a delivery system reliant on community connections and personal relationships) of care.
 This policy brief is the result of a national phone survey of rural hospice directors or key staff in 47 states.
 Fifty-three directors or key staff members were interviewed during a three-month period in 2013.